 Certain leases contain provisions for renewal options and escalation clauses based on increases in certain costs incurred by the lessor.
 We amortize office lease incentives and rent escalation on a straight-line basis over the life of the lease.
-Rent expense for the years ended December 31, 2016, 2015, and 2014, was \$108.7 million, \$93.6 million, and \$78.6 million, net of sublease income.
+Rent expense for the years ended December 31, 2017, 2016, and 2015, was \$104.5 million, \$108.7 million, and \$93.6 million, net of sublease income

-NOTE 19 - Legal Proceedings
+NOTE 18 - Legal Proceedings

 Our company and its subsidiaries are named in and subject to various proceedings and claims arising primarily from our securities business activities, including lawsuits, arbitration claims, class actions, and regulatory matters.
 Some of these claims seek substantial compensatory, punitive, or indeterminate damages.
 Our company and its subsidiaries are also involved in other reviews, investigations, and proceedings by governmental and self-regulatory organizations regarding our business, which may result in adverse judgments, settlements, fines, penalties, injunctions, and other relief.
-We are contesting the allegations in these claims, and we believe that there are meritorious defenses in each of these lawsuits, arbitrations, and regulatory investigations.
+We are contesting allegations in these claims, and we believe that there are meritorious defenses in each of these lawsuits, arbitrations, and regulatory investigations.
 In view of the number and diversity of claims against our company, the number of jurisdictions in which litigation is pending, and the inherent difficulty of predicting the outcome of litigation and other claims, we cannot state with certainty what the eventual outcome of pending litigation or other claims will be.

-We have established reserves for potential losses that are probable and reasonably estimable in connection with pending and potential legal actions, investigations, and regulatory proceedings.
+We have established reserves for potential losses that are probable and reasonably estimable that may result from pending and potential legal actions, investigations, and regulatory proceedings.
 In many cases, however, it is inherently difficult to determine whether any loss is probable or reasonably possible or to estimate the amount or range of any potential loss, particularly where proceedings may be in relatively early stages or where plaintiffs are seeking substantial or indeterminate damages.
-Matters frequently need to be more developed before a loss or range of loss is reasonably estimable.
+Matters frequently need to be more developed before a loss or range of loss can reasonably be estimated.

-In our opinion, based on currently available information, review with outside legal counsel, and consideration of amounts provided for in our consolidated financial statements with respect to these matters, including the matters described below, the ultimate resolution of these matters will not have a material adverse impact on our financial position and results of operations.
+In our opinion, based on currently available information, review with outside legal counsel, and consideration of amounts provided for in our consolidated financial statements with respect to these matters, the ultimate resolution of these matters will not have a material adverse impact on our financial position and results of operations.
 However, resolution of one or more of these matters may have a material effect on the results of operations in any future period, depending upon the ultimate resolution of those matters and depending upon the level of income for such period.
 For matters where a reserve has not been established and for which we believe a loss is reasonably possible, as well as for matters where a reserve has been recorded but for which an exposure to loss in excess of the amount accrued is reasonably possible, based on currently available information, we believe that such losses will not have a material effect on our consolidated financial statements.
-Our results of operations and financial condition for the year ended December 31, 2016, reflect both: (1) a provision for income taxes of \$8.9 million as a result of the non-deductibility of a portion of the previously disclosed settlement with the SEC and (2) an increase in our legal reserves by \$31.8 million for previously disclosed legal matters.